TBillTech/RichYAML/README.md

 - Very large files or many rich nodes: previews may be virtualized (only render what’s on screen) to keep the editor responsive.
 - External data (`data.file`): loaded by the extension host and streamed to the inset; large CSV/JSON may be truncated based on settings.
 - Accessibility: Insets are focusable and labeled, but screen reader behavior varies by platform.
 You can turn previews off per editor if needed.
+ - Data resolver: For charts with `data.file`, RichYAML resolves CSV/JSON/YAML from your workspace (paths are relative to the YAML file).
+CSV must have a header row; JSON/YAML can be an array of objects or `{ values: [...] }`.
+The number of points sent to inline previews is capped by `richyaml.preview.inline.maxDataPoints`.

 Inline insets vs. stable VS Code:
 - True inline webview insets require the proposed API (editorInsets).
 In stable VS Code builds, this API isn’t enabled, so RichYAML uses a decoration fallback (a compact after-text marker) instead of full inline renders.